Nvi76/linuxmintsetup/README.md

 /home/linuxbrew/.linuxbrew/bin/brew shellenv | source
 ```
+# 2. Homebrew
-# 2. after installing homebrew make sure to manually copy the command that homebrew will gave you if it detects homebrew is not on path just to make sure
+After installing homebrew make sure to manually copy the command that homebrew will gave you if it detects homebrew is not on path just to make sure
 ```
 # Ensure the config directory exists
 if not test -d ~/.config/fish